-Palmateer Point and Twin Lakes Trail is a 9.3 mile lightly trafficked loop trail located near Detroit, Oregon that features a lake and is rated as difficult.
+Palmateer Point and Twin Lakes Trail Loop is a 9.3 mile lightly trafficked loop trail located near Mt Hood, Oregon that features a lake and is rated as difficult.
 The trail is primarily used for hiking, walking, and birding and is best used from June until October.

 I wanted to add that the description they give seems to describe the Twin Lakes Trail out of Frog Lake, but the map and directions are for the Twin Lakes trail out of Elk Lake.
 Two totally different trails and lakes.
 This one (Elk Lake) is probably 6.5 miles one way, with maybe 1,500' gain and 1,100' loss.
 The distance in the description matches the other Twin Lakes Trail out of Frog Lake perfectly.
 You can do the Elk Lake trail out and back in a day, but you best start early and travel light.